nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Command: `alerts [ALERT_TYPE]`

 There are 3 possible `[ALERT_TYPE]`:
-1. `expiry`: displays all ingredients expiring within the *number of days* as specified by the threshold
+1. `expiry`: displays all ingredients expiring within the *number of days* as specified by the threshold, with ingredients expiring sooner/that have expired shown first.
 2. `stock`: displays all ingredients with stock lower than the threshold value
 3. `all`: displays both of the above